Aakris/13ElkStackProject/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually.
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Automating this process is worthwile in case you ever want to set it up again.
+You do not have to spend the time and resources to create it again when the playbook is right there ready to be used.
+There is only room for human error in the initial setup of the playbook which is another plus

 The playbook implements the following tasks:
 - Installs docker.io
 - Installs pip3
 - Increases memory
-- Downlaods and launches Docker Container
+- Downloads and launches Docker Container
 - Enables Docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.